FAIR Fine Art Guide

 Start with silver-specific fit

-Silver assignments are easy to misroute because the object may look simple while the valuation question depends on marks, pattern, form, repairs, and set completeness.
-A local generalist may be fine for household inventory triage, but a silver specialist is safer when the result turns on hallmark reading or market comparison.
+Silver assignments are easy to misroute.
+The object may look simple while the value question depends on marks, pattern, form, repairs, and set completeness.
+A local generalist may be fine for household inventory triage.
+A silver specialist is safer when the result turns on hallmark reading or market comparison.

 • Look for profiles that mention sterling silver, coin silver, silverplate, flatware, hollowware, decorative arts, or estate silver.